AndreiMoraru123/Optimization/README.md

 # Optimization
-Optimization problems and ML/DL algorithms solved in Python and MATLAB
+Optimization problems and ML/DL algorithms solved in Python